PoisotLab/ms_svd_networks/manuscript.md

 richness in the case of unipartite networks).
 A matrix is "full-ranked" when
 $r=M$, *i.e.* all of its rows/columns are unique.
 Matrices that are not full-ranked are called rank deficient, and we can measure rank deficiency using
 $d = M-r$.
-So as to
-control for the difference in species richness of the different networks, we report the relative rank defficiency, *i.e.* expressed as a ratio between rank defficiency and the maximal rank:
+So as to control for the difference in species richness of the different networks, we report the relative rank deficiency, *i.e.* expressed as a ratio between rank deficiency and the maximal rank:

 $$D = 1-\frac{r}{M}$${#eq:rankdefficiency}$$

 This measure returns values between 0 (the matrix is full ranked) and $1-M^{-1}$ (the matrix has rank 1).
 This serves as a coarse estimate of complexity, as the more unique columns/rows are in the matrix, the larger this value will be.
-Yet it may also lack sensitivity, beause it imposes a stringent test on uniqueness, which calls for more quantitative approaches to complexity.
+Yet it may also lack sensitivity, because it imposes a stringent test on uniqueness, which calls for more quantitative approaches to complexity.

 ## Estimating complexity with SVD entropy